Experimental Challenges in Determining Heat Transfer Efficiency Scaling in Highly Turbulent Cryogenic Rayleigh-Benard Convection: Measured quantities and their uncertainties

 \textbf{Temperature homogeneity of the plates.} The top and bottom plates of our RBC cells have been made of 28 mm thick oxygen-free (OFHC) copper (RRR = 290).
 The thermal conductivity of the plates is very high, about 2000 Wm$^{-1}$K$^{-1}$ at 5~K \cite{EPLus}.
 The plates have a smooth, finely turned inner surface.
 The design of the heaters glued into the spiral grooves milled on the external sides of the plates \cite{BrnoCellRSI} ensures better than 1~mK temperature homogeneity on the internal plate surfaces, assuming uniform supply or removal of heat.
-Despite that, Fig.~\ref{fig:plateDeltaT} shows that convection in the RBC cell together with convection in the gaseous He exchange chamber above it degrade the plate temperature homogeneity, resulting in deviations larger than 1 mK.

 The plate temperatures $T_{\rm T}$ and $T_{\rm B}$ are stabilized by PID control using the $T_{\rm{T1}}$ and $T_{\rm{B1}}$ sensors on the top and bottom plates, respectively, via the Lake Shore 340 controller.
+Despite that, Fig.~\ref{fig:plateDeltaT} (b-d) shows that convection in the RBC cell together with convection in the gaseous He exchange chamber above it degrade the plate temperature homogeneity, resulting in deviations larger than 1~mK.
+The contribution of convection in the exchange chamber increases with increasing pGHe, see Fig. 5d.